-- Cut pork diagonally into 1 inch slices
+- Cut the pork tenderloin into 1-inch slices

-- Place pork in bowl and press into mixture on both sides
+- Place each piece of pork in the bowl and press into the mixture on both sides

-- Place butter in large frying pan on medium heat and swirl to coat
+- In a large frying pan, over medium heat, melt the butter and swirl to coat

-- Add pork and cook 5-6 minutes each side or until cooked through
+- Add the pork and cook 5 – 6 minutes on each side or until cooked through